| Typically, once executives and managers consider telework for their organization, they begin

 use can be restricted to office work only.
 Organizations need to weigh the risks versus costs for

+providing computers to teleworkers.
 If the organization is going to allow employees to use their own equipment, the employee should be provided

 with current antivirus and firewall protection and carefully instructed on recommended data safety